mcr85/restaurant/README.rst

 Restaurant management system built using MEAN stack.

+Using Angular 1.x for client app - written in TypeScript, using ng-metadata decorators.

 Using barrels to rollup exports from several modules.
 Check here for more info: `What are all the index.ts used for?`_